codename-hub/core/TUTORIAL_DATA.md

 __Step 1: Create your model definition__

-Create a new json file in config/model/.
+Create a new json file in config/model/, e.g. demo_stuff.json.
+It is always <schema>_<model>.json.
+Schema MAY be "demo", but it can also be "abc" or whatever you want it to become.
+The schema translates to DB Schemata (or, if you're using MySQL, it matches up with a "database").
+And yes, you can cross-join them.

 ~~~json
 {